To Obtain a Business Value Report Contact us at (800)248-0615

 Identifying Business Valuation drivers reduces risk and increases business value and the probability that the business will grow in revenue and profitability.
 If these characteristics are present in a business, the business can command a premium value.

 American Fortune offers three different levels of business valuations service.
 Choosing the right valuation report depends on what the end-result of the valuation needs to satisfy.
 How strongly will it need to be defended?
 Does the recipient need or require much detail?
 How complex is the business?
-How knowledgeable and experienced are the buyer and their advisors?
+How knowledgeable and experienced are the buyer and their advisers?

 Business Value Estimate = $1,250